lbriais/internet_box_logger/README.md

 This Gem brings basically an executable '```internet_box_logger```' that will save the state of your box into an ElasticSearch instance.

-On top of this the gem brings a set of rake tasks in case you embed this gem in your own project.

 The script supports the following options that you can see with the ```--help``` options:

 ```